AnotherBuildCorner/Mesh_Blast_Gates/README.md

 ### PCBs
 First, the PCB has been updated to contain power limiting safety measures.
 Among these are Fuse 1, set to a 1 amp glass tube fuse. and the addition of the large curent sense resistor RSense.
 Additionally a network of voltage dividers has been added to drop the 5-7 volt voltages at Rsense terminals to the 3.3V the ESP ADC can handle.

-The system uses a dual ended current sensing, with the resistance of Rsense known to within 1% and programmed.
+The system uses dual ended current sensing, with the resistance of Rsense known to within 1% and programmed.
 Voltage is measured at each terminal, the difference calculated, and from that current through the resistor is determined.
 This is used to initiate a restart in the code.
 As the gates are programmed to not move until a command is sent, this functions as a pause.
 This is temporary, in time a better response to a binding gate, like bounce or a simple stop will be implemented.

 ![alt text](Photos/V2/PCB.png)